 Other partners that are important but not necessarily key partners:

 - Hire car partners (Uber-ready vehicles)

-The network effects are the moat (i.e. competitive advantage) of platform businesses.
-The key activities should revolve around improving positive network effects and reducing negative ones.
+Positive indirect network effects are the key ingredient of platform businesses to achieving competitive advantage.
+The key activities should revolve around enhancing positive indirect network effects and reducing negative ones.